 „The natural talents of individual differ very widely.
 The late Sir Richard Jebb, one of the greatest classical scholars of modern times, was so inferior to the average mediocrity in mathematics, that despite repeated efforts he could not pass the “little go” at Cambridge — which the dullest minds can usually do.
 He was so deeply esteemed for his classics that a special “Grace” was placeted so as to admit him to matriculation.
 Similarly a brilliant Exorcist might be an incompetent Diviner.
 In such a case the A∴A∴ would refuse to swerve from Its system; the Aspirant would be compelled to remain at the Barrier until he succeeded in breaking it down, though a new incarnation were necessary to permit him to do so.
 But no technical failure of any kind soever could necessarily prevent him from accomplishing the Two Critical Tasks, since the fact of his incarnation itself proves that he has taken the Oath which entitled him to attain to the Knowledge and Conversation of his Holy Guardian Angel, and the annihilation of this Ego.
 One might therefore be an Adeptus Minor or even a Magister Templi, in essence, though refused official recognition by the A∴A∴ as a Zelator owing to (say) a nervous defect which prevented him from acquiring a Posture which was “steady and easy” as required by the Task of that grade.“

-Poison of the worst kind is that Superior chooses the practice which the Probationer will perform for a year.
+The poison of the worst kind is that Superior chooses the practice which the Probationer will perform for a year.
 Or even to have the slightest influence on it.
 Apart from the fact that the Probationer is still too weak to feel at all what the right choice is for him, Superior’s inexperience in leading his aspirant may further complicate this.
-Therefore, Superior in this case can not be nothing more than a witness; the witness of Probationer’s diary, Oath and task.
-He is the one and nobody else who will put sign on the Neophyte’s Oath and so unequivocally show that the Probationer has passed further, only he will be the one who will recognize attainment of his Student, and see in him what he saw in self, many years ago when he were passing the same steps.
+Therefore, Superior, in this case, can be nothing more than a witness; the witness of Probationer’s diary, Oath and task.
+He is the one and nobody else who will put sign on the Neophyte’s Oath and so unequivocally show that the Probationer has passed further, only he will be the one who will recognize attainment of his Student, and see in him what he saw in self, many years ago when he was passing the same steps.
 Therefore, if Superior imposes what he actually thinks Probationer should practice, then it will only be served as a revival of Superior’s path, instead of Student’s will.

-It will be useful that Superior periodically check the Student’s progress, although this check can not represent any pre-established rule or scheme, the only rudder here is Superior’s feeling and experience.
-But let him know that he will also be inspected by A∴A∴ many times in such a way that A∴A∴ will actually checks the Probationer through him.
-Let him therefore work as he feels because there is no right or wrong way in this place.
+It will be useful that Superior periodically check the Student’s progress, although this check cannot represent any pre-established rule or scheme, the only rudder here is Superior’s feeling and experience.
+But let him know that he will also be inspected by A∴A∴ many times in such a way that A∴A∴ will actually check the Probationer through him.
+Let him, therefore, work as he feels because there is no right or wrong way in this place.
 Also, let the Probationer thinks equally about this, in the way that is given in his Task of the Grade:

 „he shall perform any tasks that the A∴A∴ may see fit to lay upon him.
 Let him be mindful that the word Probationer is no idle term, but that the Brothers will in many a subtle way ‘prove’ him, when he knoweth it not.“

-The awareness that the entire course of his Probation must be accompanied with attention, the awareness that the Abyss and the Angel can equally manifest at any moment, thus representing the highest discipline of Jnana Yoga.
-Student will have following sentence repeated in the same way, in every Grade:
+The awareness that the entire course of his Probation must be accompanied by attention, the awareness that the Abyss and the Angel can equally manifest at any moment, thus representing the highest discipline of Jnana Yoga.
+The Student will have the following sentence repeated in the same way, in every Grade:

 „… but that the Brothers will in many a subtle way ‘prove’ him, when he knoweth it not….“